con2/konsti/client/src/markdown/AboutKonstiEn.md

 Konsti app is an [open-source sign-up application](https://github.com/ropekonsti/konsti) designed for Finnish conventions developed and maintained by a group of volunteer programmers.
 Konsti has been in use at Ropecon since 2017.
 Signing up for games via the app can be done either by a lottery, or directly in the order of enrollment.
 The team has continued to work on and improve the Konsti app and its lottery algorithm throughout the years.

-## Rapucon 2023

-Info page is not updated for Rapucon 2023.
-Most info is still valid but some may only apply to Ropecon 2022.

 ## Ropecon 2022

 In Ropecon 2022, you can sign-up to tabletop role-playing games, larps, and game tournaments in Konsti.